JohnVinyard/experiments/deep-audio-prior/README.md

 results, given this excerpt from the
 [supplementary materials](https://box.skoltech.ru/index.php/s/ib52BOoV58ztuPM#pdfviewer):

-> An alternative upsamplingmethod could be to use transposed convolutions,
+> An alternative upsampling method could be to use transposed convolutions,
 > but the results we obtained using them were worse.

 This is fascinating.
 Initially, I expected that _every_ variant would